laspleendeparis/how-to-fix-society/README.md

 **Additional details:**
 Feel free to do one or more of the following:
 - suggest other ways of fixing society in how-to-fix-society.md
+- provide other guides and recommendations for knowledge sharing
+- create other collaborative stories utilizing GitHub or other platform
+- create an open source project and make some friends along the way
 - extend the Planet Nine lore
-- create other collaborative stories utilizing GitHub or other platform
 - contribute to the Planet Nine initiative
-- get started on an open source project tackling one of societies' problems
-- create an open source project and make some friends along the way

 **Additional features to implement:**
 - [x] Provide additional context
 - [x] Organize this repository's files
+- [ ] Continue with guides and recommendations

 **Additional Fours**:
 - TBD